Spark-Youth-Robotics-Club-8729/FRC8729_attendance_bot/README.md

 **Leave**: Allows a member to leave without needing to prompt the leads to clockout if they accidentally clocked in.

 **ForceClockout**: Forces everybody who is currently clocked in to clock out.
-Nobody gets their time tracked.
+Everyone will have a request sent for their time to be clocked out.
 This can only be used by someone with the role *management*.
+It is useful as a final backup to clockout anybody that may have forgotten.

 ### Written Data
 **Main Page**: This is the page where every single member's hours are tracked.